 - keeping chickens and employing 'chicken keepers'

 We also offer all children in school the opportunity to attend an overnight residential experience in every year group – from 1 night away in Year 3 to a full week away in Years 5 & 6.
-We work alongside Moat Mount Outdoor Centre, Pendarren House and the Outward Bound Trust to organise these residential visits which offer a unique opportunity to develop children’s independence, resilience, social and physical skills.
+We work alongside Cuffley Outdoor Centre, Pendarren House and the Outward Bound Trust to organise these residential visits which offer a unique opportunity to develop children’s independence, resilience, social and physical skills.